NEW: We're now partnered with Catapult x UPenn as a content partner! Learn more about our partnership here.

 Ever wondered how the online dating landscape transformed from clunky flip phones to sophisticated matchmaking algorithms?
 Join us for an insightful conversation with Scott Demyon, a pioneer in the online dating industry who co-founded one of the first mobile dating and chat sites in the US back in 2005.
-We explore his incredible journey, the evolution of his early platform, and its significant influence on what would eventually become Tinder's matching system.
+We explore his incredible journey, the evolution of his early platform, and its significant influence on the evolution of the dating platforms we're all familiar with today.
 Scott’s story not only highlights the ingenuity required to navigate early mobile technology but also sheds light on the broader shifts in dating culture over the past two decades.

 Tired of the endless swiping and superficial connections that dominate traditional dating apps?
 Scott introduces Swerv, his innovative solution aiming to foster genuine real-life interactions.
 By focusing on geographic locations and organic social hotspots, Swerv moves away from the swipe culture, offering users a chance to meet potential matches in more authentic settings.
 We dive into the shortcomings of conventional dating platforms, their reliance on prolonged user engagement, and how Swerv’s user-centric approach is set to revolutionize the industry by providing genuine value and reducing wasted time.